bdefore/universal-redux/README.md

 You can activate your own Redux middleware by specifying the `middleware` property in the configuration file.
 This must be a path to a file which exports each middleware as a function.
 On serverside renders, those functions will be called with two parameters: the Express request and response objects.
 On clientside renders, they will be called with none.
 All properties specified in `globals` will be available to the middleware.

-#### Adding your own items to <head>
+#### Adding your own items to HTML head

 The `html.head` configuration allows you to define your own `<head>` that will be merged with the necessary items for serverside rendering.
 You can see an example of this in the JWT project [here](https://github.com/bdefore/universal-redux-jwt/blob/master/src/containers/Head/Head.js).

-Alternatively, you can specify `head.root` in your configuration and this will be used instead of the default one.
+Alternatively, you can specify `html.root` in your configuration and this will be used instead of the default one.
 If you do take that approach, you'll want to be sure to include the items from `src/server/head.js` and `src/server/body.js`.

 #### Webpack Isomorphic Tools configuration